Libensemble/libensemble/README.rst

 is required for running on some supercomputing platforms (eg. Cray XC40);
 platforms which do not support launching jobs on compute nodes.

-The example sim/gen functions and tests require the following dependencies:
+The example sim and gen functions and tests require the following dependencies:

 * SciPy_
 * petsc4py_